PranayWara/fundemental_project/README.md

 * Game studioes to games - A lot of information and constant updating
 * Chocolate company to chocolate - Simple but relatively dull

+From my initial ideas I would want to go for the game studios and there games.

 ## Proposal

 I have decided to create a site where the users are able to see the top 10 video games from certain Video Game Design studio's based on ratings.